vocdoni/dvote-js/README.md

 npm install ethers
 ```

 To interact with the blockchain, we need a [Provider](https://docs.ethers.io/ethers.js/html/api-providers.html).
-In order to send transaction we need a [Wallet](https://docs.ethers.io/ethers.js/html/api-wallet.html) to sign them as well.
+In order to send transactions we need a [Wallet](https://docs.ethers.io/ethers.js/html/api-wallet.html) to sign them as well.

 ### Blockchain read-only interactions